acloudsecninja/acsn-windows-docker-image/README.md

 # How to Test Image Locally

-- Run the following Commands
+Run the following Commands to create a windows GUI within Docker Desktop and your browser using QEMU - noVNC

 1. docker system prune --all --force